cssconf/blog-content/2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017.md

 tagline:          'Rachel Andrew, Jessica Lord, Tim Holman'
 description:      'Rachel Andrew will be speaking at CSSconf EU 2017, and Jessica Lord and Tim Holman will be moderating'
 keywords:         Speakers, CSSconf, Berlin, conference, CSS, talks, Rachel Andrew, Jessica Lord, Tim Holman
-excerpt:          'We are excited to have Rachel Andrew speak again at CSSconf EU, and welcome Jessica Lord and Tim Holman as this year's moderators'
+excerpt:          'We are excited to have Rachel Andrew speak again at CSSconf EU, and welcome Jessica Lord and Tim Holman as this year’s moderators'
 author:           'CSSconf EU Team'
 authorlink:       'http://2017.cssconf.eu/team/'